-Families identified through the examination or hardship process as anticipated to pay a 50% or greater shelter burden are referred to Jumpstart (AHFC's self-sufficiency program) for case management support and financial incentives.
+Families identified through the examination or hardship process as anticipated to pay a 50 percent or greater shelter burden are referred to Jumpstart (AHFC's self-sufficiency program) for case management support and financial incentives.
+AHFC refers to our Jumpstart level of service that provides case management services as Level 1.
 During the initial five years of a family's Step participation, Jumpstart is voluntary.
-Step program enrollment on June 30, 2018 was 19 percent of Step households.
+Step program enrollment on June 30, 2019 was 19 percent of Step households.